csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 In this way, experiments can be partially replaced by simulations.
 Of course, only experiments, if feasible, can validate the model and simulation results.

-Computational science is typically based on the theoretical models.
-However, in some cases computers can be used also for discovery and proof of mathematical theories.
-As an example, so called [Four color theorem](https://en.wikipedia.org/wiki/Four_color_theorem) was proofed in 1970s, not pure by pen and paper, but with the help of a computer.
+Computational science is typically based on theoretical models.
+However, in some cases, computers can be used also for the discovery and proof of mathematical theories.
+As an example, so called [Four color theorem](https://en.wikipedia.org/wiki/Four_color_theorem) was proved in the 1970s, not purely by pen and paper, but with the help of a computer.

 #### Data science

 Nowadays, data science is sometimes considered as a new paradigm.
-Data science can be defined as a field that uses various mathematic methods and algorithms to extract knowledge and insight from the data.
+Data science can be defined as a field that uses various mathematical methods and algorithms to extract knowledge and insight from the data.
 This insight can in some cases be used for formulating new mathematical theories.
 As an early example, the measurements of Tycho Brahe made up